sliemeobn/elementary-dom/README.md

 - embedded-friendly Browser APIs (Storage, History, maybe in swiftwasm package with new JavaScriptKit macros)
 - ~~think about how to deal with the lack of `Codable` in embedded (wait for new serialization macros)~~
 - ~~make printing work without WASI (maybe pipe putchar through to JavaScript?)~~
-- isolation and @MainActor stuff for reusable types (server-side-rendering and client apps - probably never quite possible to have same types render "multi-threaded" server side and stay single-threaded client side....)
+- isolation and @MainActor stuff for reusable types (server-side rendering and client apps - probably never quite possible to have same types render "multi-threaded" server side and stay single-threaded client side....)
 - ~~decide whether the current idea of `Views` flattening themselves into renderable types is even necessary, or if views should just "apply" themselves into the reconciler - might be a bit messier, but maybe faster and more flexible~~
 - move all elementary repos under one project roof and use a traits-based, single "ElementaryUI" top-level package (or similar)